 Graduate Programs may opt to place more stringent requirements on students, such as additional GPA requirements for specific coursework.
-Graduate student progress can be reviewed in MyPath.
-The Office of the Registrar has implemented MyPath for graduate students, which utilizes Banner to track graduate student degree progress and planned programs.
-Faculty can access MyPath by logging into Banner.
+Graduate student progress can be reviewed in MyPath by logging into Banner.

 5.8 SCHEDULE OF COURSES, REGISTRATION, ADD/DROP

 The annual schedule of classes is available online every March for the upcoming Spring/Summer, Fall, and Winter semesters.
 Students may register for any or all semesters listed in the annual schedule.
 Returning graduate students can begin registering on the first day registration is available.
 First-time graduate students can begin registering on the following day.
 The Registrar's Office provides registration tutorials at: gvsu.edu/registrar/video-library.